KambezJ/Mapping-Live-Attacks_Azure-Sentinel-SIEM/README.md

 - <b>Windows 11</b> (22H2)
 - <b>PowerShell ISE:</b> Extract RDP failed logon logs from Windows Event Viewer.
 - <b>Microsoft Sentinel:</b> Map the locations where cyber attacks are coming from.
-- <b>Microsoft Log Analytics Workspace:</b> Importing RDP failure log information from VM acting as a honeypot.
+- <b>Microsoft Log Analytics Workspace:</b> Import RDP failure logs from VM acting as a honeypot.
-- <b>KQL:</b> Codes used to extract desired RawData and map the data on a Microsoft Sentinel map.
+- <b>KQL:</b> Code used to extract desired RawData and map the data on a Microsoft Sentinel map.
 - <b>Remote Desktop:</b> Access and work on the honeypot.
-- <b>IPgeolocation.io:</b> IP Address to Geolocation API.
+- <b>IPgeolocation.io:</b> IP Address to Geolocation conversion API.